Lifestyle

 |

-National Adult Immunisation Schedule |
+As recommended under the National Adult Immunisation Schedule |

-An additional dose of COVID-19 vaccine should be administered in 2024, around one year (and not earlier than five months) after the last dose received, is recommended for all persons aged 60 years and older, medically vulnerable individuals (e.g. chronic neurological conditions) and residents of aged care facilities. |
+An additional dose around one year (and not earlier than five months) after the last dose received for patients aged 6 months and above.

-* More frequently if clinically indicated.
+* More frequently if clinically indicated, except for vaccination.

 ^ Note on Pneumococcal Vaccines: While stroke alone is not an indication for pneumococcal vaccination under NAIS in an 18–64-year-old patient, such patients with stroke often have comorbidities such as diabetes or cardiovascular disease for which NAIS does recommend pneumococcal vaccination.
-For further details, please refer to: |